About

 Managing Stress for a Healthier Heart

-• Regular physical activity: Brisk walking, cycling, or yoga for 30 minutes a day helps lower stress hormones and strengthen the heart.
+• Regular physical activity: Brisk walking, cycling, or yoga for 30 minutes a day.

 • Mindfulness and deep breathing: Simple relaxation exercises reduce anxiety and stabilise blood pressure.